FAQs, Links & Videos

 How do I obtain the whole-building utility data?

-Aggregated whole-building data is available from the Los Angeles Department of Water and Power and SoCalGas.
+Whole-building aggregate data is available from the Los Angeles Department of Water and Power and SoCalGas.
 See How to Comply guides for next steps in obtaining your building data.

 Energy & Water Audits and Retro-Commissioning